 - Premature tire wear and increased wear on other suspension components

 - Improved tire and suspension wear

-The main difference is that the Strut is a structural part of the suspension system, and the Shock is not.
-The Strut is a pivot point for the steering system and contains a coil spring.
+The main difference is the strut is a structural part of the suspension system, and the shock is not.
+The strut is a pivot point for the steering system and contains a coil spring.
 Because of this an alignment is always needed when replacing a strut.
-This is also the reason that service, repairs and replacements on Struts are usually more expensive than Shocks.
+This is also the reason that service, repairs and replacements on struts are usually more expensive than shocks.

-The main function of Shocks & Struts is to lessen the movement of the spring and stopping oscillation and bounce.
-Even though Shocks and Struts each provide essentially the same function, they are not interchangeable.
-A Shock can not be used to replace a Strut, and vice versa.
+The main function of shocks and struts is to lessen the movement of the spring and stopping oscillation and bounce.
+Even though shocks and struts each provide essentially the same function, they are not interchangeable.
+A shock can not be used to replace a strut, and vice versa.